40081168LJ/sem/use-cases/use-case_2.md

-# Use Case 2 - produce a report of the top (N) populated countries in an area - (N) provided by user
+# Use Case 2 - Produce a report of the top (N) populated countries in an area - (N) provided by user

 ## Goal in Context
 I want to produce a report of the top (N) populated countries in an area - (N) provided by user.